-- In this year's valuation, there was 1 inactive participants with a vested right to a deferred or immediate vested benefit. - In addition, there were 27 inactive participants entitled to a return of their employee contributions.
+In this year's valuation, there was one inactive participant with a vested right to a deferred or immediate vested benefit.

+In addition, there were 32 inactive participants entitled to a return of their employee contributions.

 Retired participants and beneficiaries